hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 ### With an arrow

-It's possible to add an arrow to the popover element by setting the `@popoverHasArrow` argument to `true`:
+Add an arrow to the popover element by setting the `@popoverHasArrow` argument to `true`:

 ```handlebars
 <Hds::PopoverPrimitive